 How to Deter Raccoons with Fencing

 Your best bet for getting rid of raccoons is through appropriate fencing.
 Since they are adept climbers (and diggers), ordinary fencing is not enough.
-To make it raccoon proof, you’ll need to add a strand or two of electric fencing at least 8 inches from the ground and 6-8 inches out from the fence.
+To make it raccoon proof, you’ll need to add a strand or two of electric fencing at least 8 inches from the ground and 6 to 8 inches out from the fence.
 You could also bury the fencing at least 6 inches deep and a foot out to prevent digging.

 As an alternative, you can simply place a strand or two of electric fence around your garden’s perimeter, keeping the bottom strand within 6 inches of the ground.
 This can easily be turned on at night and left off during the day if desired.